 I see that mistake made a lot.
 And I bet if you allot more time to spell checking, you’ll do better with ranking.
 Ahh, did you catch that?
 The word “allot” with two L's is a valid word with a totally different meaning.

 I also find many people confusing "there” and “their” and “they’re.”
 There are times when they're not paying attention to their spelling.

 Use a spell checker before you publish, and proofread several times.
 The text capsule in HubPages has a built in spell checker.
 Click the "abc" icon to run a check on that capsule's text.

 We all make mistakes and we need to be professional about it and check our own work before considering it worthy for the public.
 I have found the most profound mistakes I’ve made, even after proofreading several times.

 When I proofread, I also keep the reader in mind.
 I think about how it might be interpreted.

 Sometimes when I read something I wrote, I realize it could be misinterpreted.
 Worse yet, it could be confusing.
 An author's work is never done.
 I find myself refining and rewriting many of my published articles at a later date.

 When we proofread our own material, we tend to see what we thought rather than what we typed.
 I always find that amazing, but it goes to show how important it is to have someone else proof it for us.

 Search engines rank by repeat traffic.
-Google Analytics reports show how many hits are unique and how many are repeat visitors.
-So I'm sure they are using that info to determine how useful your article is.
+Google Analytics reports show how many views are unique and how many are repeat visitors.
+This is shown in your loyal reader report.

 If people are coming back, it's an indication that you have content that they found helpful and that they may need to review again.
 So the search engines bump up your ranking and this causes you to get more organic traffic.